mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/Building the Ultimate  Ubuntu Desktop on a Pre-Made Gaming PC.md

 *Note: Some commands we run in this setup guide will require `sudo` (elevated power).*

 #### Show Video Card Model
-The drivers are included with the kernel automatically, but we can look and see what video card we have with `lspci`.
+We can see our video model using `lspci`.

     lspci | grep VGA